manucouto1/framework3/docs/api/plugins/metrics/coherence.md

 ## Conclusion

-The Coherence Metrics module in framework3 provides essential tools for evaluating the quality of topic models.
-By using these metrics in combination with other framework3 components, you can gain valuable insights into your model's performance and interpretability.
-The example demonstrates how easy it is to compute and interpret these metrics within the framework3 ecosystem, enabling you to make informed decisions about your topic modeling approach.
+The Coherence Metrics module in LabChain provides essential tools for evaluating the quality of topic models.
+By using these metrics in combination with other LabChain components, you can gain valuable insights into your model's performance and interpretability.
+The example demonstrates how easy it is to compute and interpret these metrics within the LabChain ecosystem, enabling you to make informed decisions about your topic modeling approach.